Health and safety in the workplace are important to us. Our primary focus is on prevention and employee training.

 An external expert for occupational safety and a company physician advise and support VAUDE in the conception, implementation and review of all aspects of fire protection and occupational safety.

-They also participate in regular inspections of all company divisions to monitor adherence to regulations and the existence of risks.
+They also participate in regular inspections throughout the company to monitor adherence to regulations and assess risks.

-The internal coordinator for occupational safety reports directly to the executive management.
+Together with her team, our Head of Human Resources and Organization is responsible for occupational safety.
 As a contact person for internal and external groups, this person keeps VAUDE's occupational health and safety systems running.

-In addition, the coordinator moderates the quarterly meetings of the Committee for Occupational Safety (ASA), which is made up of the external Occupational Safety Specialist, Safety Representatives and the senior management, the Head of Logistics Assistants, Maintenance and Manufacturing, the Occupational Health Management Coordinator and the company physician.
+To this end, she moderates the quarterly meetings of the Committee for Occupational Safety (ASA), which includes the external Occupational Safety Specialist, Safety Representatives and the senior management, as well as employees from Logistics, Maintenance and Manufacturing, the Occupational Health Management Coordinator and the company physician.

 Vested with this prior knowledge, they discuss specific risks and document results and action needed on the basis of a “traffic light system” with their respective employees.
-Thus employees gain insight into the risks of their work and can directly participate in the evaluation and establishment of preventive measures.
-Risk assessment is constantly updated and monitored by means of inspections with the company doctor and the Occupational Safety Specialist.
+In this way, employees gain insight into the risks of their work and can directly participate in the evaluation and establishment of preventive measures.
+Risk assessments are updated regularly and reviewed during inspections with the company doctor and the Occupational Safety Specialist.

 Managers and employees are trained in risk assessment so that they can recognize early signs of physical or psychological stress at work and take counter measures.

 All employees who have missed more than six weeks of work due to illness in the past 12 months are offered an occupational reintegration program.
 An open discussion takes place covering any needs the employee has for reintegration into their job and what can be done to avoid future absences.